rhit-rotho/libpbvt/README.md

 ...
 ```

 To start tracking memory with version control, call `pbvt_track_range(void *range, size_t n, int perms)` with the desired range.
-Writes to the memory region will be tracked automatically, and put the region into a *transitive* state, until a call to `pbvt_commit()`, which will return a `Commit*` handle that can be used to checkout to the previous state of memory.
+Writes to the memory region will be tracked automatically, and will put the region into a *transitive* state, until a call to `pbvt_commit()`, which will return a `Commit*` handle that can be used to checkout to the previous state of memory.

-Additionally, a persistent heap allocation is provided, which will provide smaller chunks of persistent memory.
+Additionally, a persistent heap allocator is provided, which will provide smaller chunks of persistent memory.
 Using `pbvt_malloc` and `pbvt_free` it is possible to create persistent data structures, see `examples/linked-list.c` for an example of a persistent linked list.

 ## General Usage